GPL exception for graphics from 3D models

 Thus it's a new license.
 A license which then will mean "some graphics may be re-used, others not".
 Hillarity ahead.
 I won't agree to that.

-#9 Updated by Ammler about 1 year ago
+#9 Updated by Ammler over 7 years ago

 I can life with that as long as the exception is only used for existing graphics, but as soon as you add derivates or new graphics, it needs to be GPL (as I assume, it would be hosted here?)